How to Winter in PEC ⛄

 Indoor and Outdoor Skating

-Strap on the blades and enjoy free outdoor skating at Midtown Brewery in Wellington.
+Strap on the blades and enjoy outdoor skating at Parsons Brewing in Picton.
 If the mercury hasn’t dropped quite enough for outdoor skating, try indoor public skating at the municipal arenas in Wellington and Picton.

 Off we go! | Photo Credit: Daniel Vaughan